Michael-Reefe/bifrost/README.md

 # BIFR&#xd6;ST
-## Black holes Ionizing Forbidden Radiation and Outflows via Simple Tests
+## Black hole Investigations of Forbidden-line Radiation and Other Spectral Tools

-This code aims to bridge the gap between stellar mass black holes and supermassive black holes, just as the burning rainbow bridge it is named after bridges the gap between Asgard and Midgard, by providing a means of searching for them via a spectral stacking framework.
+This code aims to connect galaxy spectra to coronal line detections, just as the burning rainbow bridge it is named after connects Asgard and Midgard, by providing a means of searching for them via a framework for analyzing spectra with simple tests and a stacking procedure.

 ## Installation
 After cloning the repository, you can install locally via pip: ` pip install . `